f3d-app/f3d/README.md

 Options|Description
 ------|------
 -d, --depth-peeling|Enable *depth peeling*.
 This is a technique used to correctly render translucent objects.
 -u, --ssao|Enable *Screen-Space Ambient Occlusion*.
-This is a technique used to improve depth perception of the object.
+This is a technique used to improve the depth perception of the object.
 -f, --fxaa|Enable *Fast Approximate Anti-Aliasing*.
 This technique is used to reduce aliasing.

 ## Raytracing options:
 Options|Default|Description
 ------|------|------
 -r, --raytracing||Enable *OSPRay raytracing*.
-Requires OSPray raytracing to be enabled in the linked VTK.
+Requires OSPRay raytracing to be enabled in the linked VTK.
---samples=\<samples\>|5|Number of *samples per pixel*.
+--samples=\<samples\>|5|The number of *samples per pixel*.
 It only makes sense with raytracing enabled.
 -s, --denoise||*Denoise* the image.
 It only makes sense with raytracing enabled.

 ## Scientific visualization options: